Can Old 8mm Film Be Converted To DVD?

-Film to DVD conversion is the most requested film transfer service we perform.
-If you are looking for the best quality film to DVD Conversion, you've found it.
-If you are looking for the cheapest, it isn't us.
+It is true that there are many cheaper methods to convert film to DVD but none of them will compare to an archival scanner like our Pro 2K machine.
+So, do your homework and make sure you are comparing apples to apples.
+When you do that you will find that Video Conversion Experts offers the best quality film to DVD service at the best price.
+If, however, you are looking for the cheapest, it isn't us.
 We specialize in high resolution, high quality scanning.
 We scan everything from amateur film to professional independent movies and film archives for NASA and USGS among other government agencies.
 We can convert 8mm film to DVD, Super 8 film to DVD, 16mm film to DVD and 35mm film to DVD.
 We don't stop there, we can do film to BluRay conversions and can also convert your film to editing files like ProRes, HD-AVI, AVI, MOV and DPX.
 Our 8mm and Super 8 film to DVD conversion services are below.
 If you have 16mm or 35mm film click here.

 Even though film to dvd conversion is the most common film transfer we do, we can also convert your 8mm or Super 8 film to other formats like AVI, MOV, ProRes, BluRay and DPX.
 Film to DVD is still by far the most popular conversion we do.
 The good thing is that 8mm and Super 8 film have more resolution than DVD.
 So, if you are looking for the best quality from your 8mm or Super 8, you should consider getting your films scanning at 1080p or 1556p and getting it put on BluRay, or HD editing files.